emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

      // This may grow memory, which would invalidate all views. maybeGrow();

-     // If we grew, this use of an invalidated view will fail. return someView[z];
+     // If we grew, this use of an invalidated view will fail.
+Failure in this
+     // case will return undefined, the same as reading out of bounds from a
+     // typed array.
+If the operation were someView.subarray(), however, then it
+     // would throw an error.
+     return someView[z];
    }